StamusNetworks/scirius/README.rst

 Installing Scirius
 ------------------

-Scirius is written in an application written in `Django <https://www.djangoproject.com/>`_.
+Scirius is an application written in `Django <https://www.djangoproject.com/>`_.
 You can install it like any other Django application.

 Dependencies